 Trees also provide natural shade to your home.
 If you have room, you may want to plant more trees around your house.
 Place trees, shrubs, and vines to block the sunlight and the sun’s heat from your roof, walls, and windows.
 This can save you around $100 to $250 per year.

 3. Use The Thermostat Wisely

 It feels great to blast your AC when you get home, right?
 However, it won’t feel so good later when you see how your bill has skyrocketed.

 For every degree that you raise your thermostat above 72 degrees, you are saving up to 3% of your cooling expenses.
 Try and set your thermostat to 78 degrees and above.

-You can also install a smart thermostat so you don’t have to manually change the temperature every time.
+You can also install a smart thermostat, so you don’t have to manually change the temperature of your home every time.
 This programmable thermostat will automatically adjust the climate control.

 When you block out the sun, you may find yourself always turning on the lights.
 But, be careful with the lights you choose!
-Incandescent bulbs turn 90% of its energy into heat.
+Incandescent bulbs turn 90% of their energy into heat.

 According to RealSimple.com: